 “Team 6 Degrees” members: Brentan Vivian, Baker Tilly; Casey Bellard, Town of Beloit; Dana Simmons, School District of Janesville; Jolynn Burden, Forward Janesville; Darlene Ramirez, First Community Credit Union

-Project Description: This team will be working with the Humane Society of Southern Wisconsin and local school districts to aid in expanding their reading program into a traveling curriculum through a partnership with both the Janesville and Beloit/Beloit Turner School Districts.
+Project Description: This team worked with the Humane Society of Southern Wisconsin and local school districts to aid in expanding their reading program into a traveling curriculum through a partnership with both the Janesville and Beloit/Beloit Turner School Districts.
 Children will be reading to puppies and kittens.

 “Team 12 Hands” members: Nancy Mandell, Blackhawk Community Credit Union; Jon Tysse, Blackhawk Technical College; Patty Hernandez, School District of Janesville; Sherman Dyer, ANGI Energy Systems; Renee Engen, First Lutheran Church; Melissa McMillan, Prent

 Project Description: This project will help students within the Beloit and Janesville School Districts with a new set of sneakers.
 They are collecting 1,100 new pairs of shoes for school children.
 They are hosted a “Blingo” night to raise awareness and funds to help support students who don’t have the footwear they need.